Macksville railway station

-Macksville railway station is a heritage-listed railway station located on the North Coast line in Macksville, Nambucca Shire, New South Wales, Australia.
+Macksville railway station is a heritage-listed railway station located on the North Coast line in Macksville, New South Wales, Australia.
 The station serves the town of Macksville, and opened on 1 July 1919 when the line was extended from Kempsey.
 The station is also known as Macksville Railway Station group.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 Platforms and services

 Macksville has one platform.
 Each day northbound XPT services operate to Grafton, Casino and Brisbane, with three southbound services operating to Sydney.
+There is a connecting bus service to Nambucca Heads.
 This station is a request stop for the northbound Brisbane XPT and the southbound Casino XPT, so these services stop here only if passengers have booked to board/alight here.
 A goods yard and passing loop were formerly opposite the station, until disconnected in June 2012.

 Description

 The complex comprises a type 11 station building, completed in 1919; and concrete and steel platform faces, also completed in 1919.